A Topolino’s Terrace Character Breakfast Review

 If you have food allergies, I recommend speaking to the chef preparing your meal.
 That’s rarely an issue when we list our food allergies to a server, but we occasionally have to insist.

 That was not the case here at Topolino’s Terrace.
 We were extremely impressed with the chef’s handling of food allergies.

 Here’s a look at Topolino’s Terrace allergy menu.

 For starters, the table will receive a plethora of pastries that come in this darling paint bucket presentation.
-There were many different options like croissants, chocolate chip muffins, fruit-filled, and cheese-filled danishes.
+There were many different options, like croissants, chocolate chip muffins, and fruit-filled and cheese-filled danishes.

 My favorite part was the croissant with strawberry sauce drizzled on top.
-I would caution eating too many pastries prior to receiving your entree though.
+I would caution against eating too many pastries prior to receiving your entree, though.

 This paint bucket below was brought to our table separately.
 It contained special breadsticks with allergy-friendly spreads.
 These are shaped like the popular French Epi bread.

 Next, we’ll look at the fruit plate entree prepared with food allergies in mind.
 The fruit plate is an actual entree, and as you might tell, the presentation was stunning.